MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Introduced in Windows Insider build 20348.1405.
 We’ve added support to the [Certificate Manager](certificate-manager.md) to now use .pfx certificates.
 When users navigate to **Settings** > **Update & Security** > **Certificates**, and select **Install a certificate** the UI now supports .pfx certificate file.
 Users can import .pfx certificate, with private key, to user store or machine store.

+### Smart Retry for app updates

+Now enabled for HoloLens is a new policy that allows IT Admins to set a recurring or one time date to restart apps whose update failed due to the app being in use allowing the update to be applied.
+These can be set based on a few different triggers such as a scheduled time or sign-in.
+To learn more about how to use this policy please view [ApplicationManagement/ScheduleForceRestartForUpdateFailures](/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-scheduleforcerestartforupdatefailures).

 ### View advanced diagnostic report in Settings on HoloLens